apache/druid-website-src/README.md

 5. Find the build output in `druid-website-src/build`.
 If you go to `build/docs`, you should see the latest and the version you specified.
 These are the files for the built site.
 If you run it locally, such as with `http-server` you'll get the latest version of the site, such as `localhost:8080/docs/latest/` and the version you built, such as `localhost:8080/docs/26.0.0/`.

-6. Make a PR to `https://github.com/apache/druid-website` with the contents of `build`.
+6. Make a PR to `https://github.com/apache/druid-website` with the contents of `published_versions`.

 ### The scripts